 For more information, see HTTPS access exceptions arising from SNI compatibility (Certificate not trusted).

 Access HTTPS service from Windows Server 2003 or IIS6 server that is connected to WAF may cause a white screen or 502 error.
 Because the TLS version and encryption suite of these systems are too old, the security performance is too weak, and it is not compatible with WAF’s default HTTPS back-to-source algorithm.
 WAF does not support HTTPS back-to-source requests for Windows Server 2003, and Microsoft officially suggests not to use Windows Server 2003 to build HTTPS sites.
-For your communication security, we recommend that you upgrade your operation system to Windows Server 2008 or later.
+For your communication security, we recommend that you upgrade your operating system to Windows Server 2008 or later.